Find Grad Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 10,400 jobs for Atmospheric and Space Scientist in 2016.
+In 2016, there was an estimated number of 10,400 jobs in the United States for Atmospheric and Space Scientist.
 New jobs are being produced at a rate of 12.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Atmospheric and Space Scientist by 2026.
-The BLS estimates 900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.

 undefined